ytmytm/c128-z80-8mhz/README.md

 If this is the reason, then one solution could be to [double the dot clock using MAX9010](https://www.analog.com/en/resources/design-notes/simple-circuit-doubles-input-frequency.html).
 This idea was [already mentioned on Reddit](https://www.reddit.com/r/c128/comments/9judf7/z80_possible_clockdoubling_mitigation_against/), but that circuit would never work.
+But it depends on specific values of R/C pair.

+Using a part [specifically designed for that purpose - ICS501](https://www.renesas.com/us/en/document/dst/501-datasheet) seems more reliable.

 ## OPEN QUESTIONS